Elections and Representation: Insights From Former Members

 Congressional Study Groups

-In addition to our work with Former Members of Congress, FMC houses four Congressional Study Groups (Europe, Germany, Japan, and Korea), which connects current Members of Congress and high-level Congressional staff with their counterparts in each country.
+In addition to our work with Former Members of Congress, FMC houses four Congressional Study Groups (Europe, Germany, India, Japan, and Korea), which connects current Members of Congress and high-level Congressional staff with their counterparts in each country.
 These bilateral exchanges strengthen U.S. relationships with allied democracies around the world and provides participants with our allies’ perspectives on an array of pressing global issues.
 Click above to learn more.

 Former Member Activities